 Your pet deserves compassionate, quality care, and you shouldn’t have to break the bank to access it.
-Dr. Kelly’s Mobile Surgical Unit offers low-cost, premium surgical solutions and preventative procedures for pets of all ages.
+Dr. Kelly’s Surgical Unit offers low-cost, premium surgical solutions and preventative procedures for pets of all ages.
 Questions?
 Learn more about how it works below.

 What We Do

 In regards to post op questions: You should have received a post surgery discharge instructions sheet.
 Please refer to the sheet to see if the anwers to your questions are there, if not please contact us with any questions or concerns.

 First, give us a call, text, email, or use our online booking tool to Dr. Kelly’s Surgical Unit to discuss your needs and procedure availability.
 From there, book an appointment by call, text, or email.
 Please note, we do not take appointments via Facebook or social media.